xiaolan1001/MCTK3/README.md

 # MCTK 3.0.0
 MCTK3 is a BDD-based symbolic model checker developed in Java and built upon JTLV.
-MCTK3 is fully compatiable with the SMV input language used by NuSMV and nuXmv.
+MCTK3 is fully compatible with the SMV input language used by NuSMV and nuXmv.
 It currently supports the verification and graphical counterexample generation of CDL*, which is a branching-time extension of LDL.
 RTCTL* (bounded) temporal operators are also supported by CDL*.

-MCTK3 is now in alpha version 3.0.0.
+MCTK3 is now in alpha version 3.0.0, which contains all functions of MCTK2 for CTL* model checking and counterexample generation.
 You are welcome to test it and report any message to me by email.

 Cheers,